nesst-lab/comppedagogy/worksheets2/worksheetC.md

 The file has gone away!
 But where am I?
 Check the contents of the current directory.

-#### 4. Check your understanding (and memory)!
+#### 7. Check your understanding (and memory)!
 How would you move this file to be inside your directory, instead of in comppedagogy?
 (You should do this!)

-#### 5. Awesome, you created a file where you wanted it!
+#### 8. Awesome, you created a file where you wanted it!
 But how do you share this file with other people in the lab?
 And what if you want to see your file on a different computer?

 -----------------
 ### Enter Github

 In SMNG we keep all our experiment code in a git repository ("repo").
 Github is a way of sharing your code with other people.
-There is a "master" version hosted by Git, as well as your own local version ("head"), located on your computer.
+There is a "main" version hosted by Git, as well as your own local version ("head"), located on your computer.
 This way, you can make some changes to code without everybody immediately being affected; the changes that you make on your local machine have to be "pushed" into the master in order for it to be accessible to others.
 (This is different from keeping things on a server that is directly accessed by multiple computers, like how we store our data.)

-#### 6. Etiquette is very important, especially when you are working with a repo that has a lot of people reading and writing files.
+#### 9. Etiquette is very important, especially when you are working with a repo that has a lot of people reading and writing files.
 This is because multiple people may be working on the same bit of code.
 For example:

 * I've written the function gen_ostUserEvents_timeAdapt, and pushed it to the master repo.
 Chris is using it and notices a bug: